 Numerous special events take place at Whistler throughout normal years, including the following:

 - Whistler World Ski & Snowboard Festival – an event with snow sports on the mountain and live music and festivities in the village in April.

 - Whistler Go Fest – a “Great Outdoor Festival” featuring live music, sports and arts activities during the Victoria Day Long Weekend in May.
 (Note: As of 2023, this event hasn’t happened for a few years.
 Whether it does or not again in the future is to be confirmed.)

-- Whistler Presents Concert Series – FREE outdoor concerts at the Whistler Olympic Plaza on different days between July and mid-September.
+- Whistler Summer Concert Series – FREE outdoor concerts at the Whistler Olympic Plaza on different days between July and mid-September.

 - Canada Day – Whistler hosts a parade, outdoor symphony concerts and fireworks at the beginning of July.

 - RBC GranFondo Whistler Bike Race – a major bike race in mid-September.

 - Tough Mudder Whistler – a military-style-obstacle-course-type race, usually around the third week in June (but not always).

 - Whistler Children’s Festival – a festival focused on kids up at the ski resort town in mid-July.